Get to know me

 If much of this feels familiar and you feel ready to understand what may be contributing to your symptoms, you are very welcome to get in touch.

-The best place to start is with a clarity call.
-This is a focused, no-pressure conversation where we can talk through what has been going on for you, explore what support might be helpful, and consider whether working together feels like the right fit.
+The best place to start is with a free 15-minute call.
+A no-pressure conversation to talk through what has been going on and whether working together feels right.